DAVED: Data Acquisition via Experimental Design for Data Markets: Experiments

-In addition to synthetic Gaussian data (see Appendix~\ref{app:setup} for code implementation), we also use the following medical datasets for evaluation: \begin{enumerate} \item \textbf{Fitzpatrick17K}~\cite{groh2021evaluating} skin lesion dataset, where the task is to predict Fitzpatrick skin tone, an ordinal 6-point scale in 0.5 intervals, from dermatology images. \item \textbf{RSNA Pediatric Bone Age dataset}~\cite{halabi2019rsna} where the prediction task is to assess bone age (in months) from hand X-ray images. \item \textbf{Medical Information Mart for Intensive Care (MIMIC-III)}~\cite{johnson2016mimic}, where the task is to predict the length of hospital stay from 46 clinical attributes. \item \textbf{DrugLib reviews}~\cite{misc_drug_review_dataset_(druglib.com)_461}, text reviews of drugs where the task is to predict subject ratings (1-10). \end{enumerate}

-For the Bone Age X-ray and Fitzpatrick skin type datasets, we embed the data through a CLIP model (ViT-B/32)~\cite{radford2021learning}, resulting in a 512-dimensional vector for each image.
-For the DrugLib drug review dataset, we embed each text review through a GPT-2~\cite{radford2019language} model with a max context length of 4096, resulting in a 784-dimensional vector for each review (see Appendix~\ref{app:setup} for the prompt template).
-For each data selection method, we optimize a single buyer point using a validation set of 100 samples and average results over 100 random buyers.
-For more details on experimental setup, see Appendix~\ref{app:setup}.
+We evaluate our proposed method for data acquisition (DAVED) against common data valuation methods on synthetic Gaussian-distributed data as well as four real-world medical datasets: \begin{enumerate} \item \textbf{Fitzpatrick17K}~\cite{groh2021evaluating}, a skin lesion dataset, where the task is to predict Fitzpatrick skin tone on a 6-point scale from dermatology images. \item \textbf{RSNA Pediatric Bone Age dataset}~\cite{halabi2019rsna}, where the task is to assess bone age (in months) from X-ray images of an infant's hand. \item \textbf{Medical Information Mart for Intensive Care (MIMIC-III)}~\cite{johnson2016mimic}, where the task is to predict the length of hospital stay from 48 attributes such as demographics, insurance, and medical conditions. \item \textbf{DrugLib reviews}~\cite{misc_drug_review_dataset_(druglib.com)_461}, text reviews of drugs where the task is to predict ratings (1-10). \end{enumerate} For Fitzpatrick17K and RSNA Bone Age datasets, each image was embedded through a CLIP ViT-B/32 model~\cite{radford2021learning}, while for the DrugLib dataset, each text review was embedded through GPT-2 model ~\cite{radford2019language} with a max context length of 4096.
+For validation-based methods, we use a validation set of 100 datapoints.
+We report mean test errors over 100 buyers.
+For more details on the experimental setup, see Appendix~\ref{app:setup}.